IBPA/IBPA-Collection-of-Reproducible-Code-and-Results/2020_Artificial_Meat/README.md

 ## Introduction

-This project aims to provide a comprehensive sensitivity analysis for Animal-cell-based Meat (ACBM) model [1].
-This folder only contains analysis results of the analysis.
-The codes will be released when the manuscript is published.
-Please send email to fzli@ucdavis.edu if you would like to review the code!
+This repository aims to provide a comprehensive sensitivity analysis for Animal-cell-based Meat (ACBM) model [1].
+We use multiple sensitivity analysis methods provided by SALib package [2].

-## Methods
+## Results

 ![fig](/2020_Artificial_Meat/fig/spiderplot.png)